karmada-io/karmada/docs/multi-cluster-ingress.md

 # Multi-cluster Ingress

-Users can use [MultiClusterIngress API](https://github.com/karmada-io/karmada/blob/master/pkg/apis/networking/v1alpha1/ingress_types.go) provided in Karmada to import external traffic to services in the member clusters.
+Users can use [Multi-cluster Ingress APIs](https://github.com/karmada-io/karmada/blob/master/pkg/apis/networking/v1alpha1/ingress_types.go) provided in Karmada to import external traffic to services in the member clusters.

 ## Prerequisites

 ### Karmada has been installed

-We can install Karmada by referring to [quick-start](https://github.com/karmada-io/karmada#quick-start), or directly run `hack/local-up-karmada.sh` script which is also used to run our E2E cases.
+We can install Karmada by referring to [Quick Start](https://github.com/karmada-io/karmada#quick-start), or directly run `hack/local-up-karmada.sh` script which is also used to run our E2E cases.

 ### Cluster Network

-Currently, we need to use the [MCS](https://github.com/karmada-io/karmada/blob/master/docs/multi-cluster-service.md#the-serviceexport-and-serviceimport-crds-have-been-installed) feature to import external traffic.
+Currently, we need to use the [Multi-cluster Service](https://github.com/karmada-io/karmada/blob/master/docs/multi-cluster-service.md#the-serviceexport-and-serviceimport-crds-have-been-installed) feature to import external traffic.

 So we need to ensure that the container networks between the **host cluster** and member clusters are connected.
-The **host cluster** indicates the cluster where the Karmada control plane is deployed.
+The **host cluster** indicates the cluster where the **Karmada Control Plane** is deployed.

 - If you use the `hack/local-up-karmada.sh` script to deploy Karmada, Karmada will have three member clusters, and the container networks between the **host cluster**, `member1` and `member2` are connected.
 - You can use `Submariner` or other related open source projects to connected networks between clusters.